daiyk/OpenGLBasicGraphics/README.md

 - Visual Studio 2019 or later, and desktop development with C++ workload.
 - vcpkg component checked in the visual studio installer's individual components list.
-- Turn on "Use Vcpkg Manifest" in the project properties, you can find it in Project Properties -> Configuration Properties -> vcpkg.
+- Turn on `Use Vcpkg Manifest` in the project properties, you can find it in `Project Properties -> Configuration Properties -> vcpkg`.

 ## Dependencies
 - OpenGL 4.6